Someday (The Strokes song)

 "Someday" is a song by American rock band the Strokes, written by singer Julian Casablancas.
 It was released on August 5, 2002, as the third and final single from Is This It (2001).
 It peaked at number 17 on the US Modern Rock Tracks chart and at number 27 on the UK Singles Chart.
-It was ranked at number 53 on Pitchfork magazine's list of the 200 Best Songs of the 2000's.
+It was ranked at number 53 on Pitchfork magazine's list of the 200 Best Songs of the 2000s.
 In 2020, Paste and The Independent ranked the song number eight and number three, respectively, on their lists of the 20 greatest Strokes songs.

 Music video

-The music video for the song was directed by Roman Coppola and features appearances by Slash, Duff McKagan, and Matt Sorum (variously the guitarist, bassist, and drummer from Guns N' Roses and Velvet Revolver) as well as the members of Guided by Voices.
-The video also features Richard Karn as himself, while The Strokes take on Guided by Voices in a fictional game of Family Feud.
+The music video for the song was directed by Roman Coppola and features appearances by Slash, Duff McKagan, and Matt Sorum (the respective guitarist, bassist, and drummer from Guns N' Roses and Velvet Revolver) as well as the members of Guided by Voices.
+The video also features Richard Karn as himself, while the Strokes take on Guided by Voices in a fictional game of Family Feud.